MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ::: moniker range=">sc-om-2016"
 1. Install [Microsoft OLE DB Driver](/sql/connect/oledb/release-notes-for-oledb-driver-for-sql-server) (x64) on all management servers and the Web console server.
-2. Install [.NET Framework 4.6](https://support.microsoft.com/help/3151800/the-net-framework-4-6-2-offline-installer-for-windows) on all management servers, gateway servers, Web console server, and SQL Server hosting the Operations Manager databases and Reporting server role.
-3. Install the [Required SQL Server update](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server) that supports TLS 1.2.
+2. Install the [Required SQL Server update](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server) that supports TLS 1.2.
-4. Install [Microsoft ODBC Driver](/sql/connect/odbc/windows/release-notes-odbc-sql-server-windows) (x64) on all management servers.
+3. Install [Microsoft ODBC Driver](/sql/connect/odbc/windows/release-notes-odbc-sql-server-windows) (x64) on all management servers.
-5. Configure Windows to only use TLS 1.2.
+4. Configure Windows to only use TLS 1.2.
-6. Configure Operations Manager Audit Collection Services to use the installed ODBC Driver.
+5. Configure Operations Manager Audit Collection Services to use the installed ODBC Driver.
 ::: moniker-end

 Operations Manager generates SHA1 and SHA2 self-signed certificates.
 This is required to enable TLS 1.2.
 If CA-signed certificates are used, ensure that the certificates are either SHA1 or SHA2.

 ::: moniker range="sc-om-2016"
 >[!NOTE]
 >If your security policies restrict TLS 1.0 and 1.1, installing a new Operations Manager 2016 management server, gateway server, Web console, and Reporting services role will fail because the setup media doesn't include the updates to support TLS 1.2.
 The only way you can install these roles is by enabling TLS 1.0 on the system, apply Update Rollup 4, and then enable TLS 1.2 on the system.
 This limitation doesn't apply to Operations Manager version 1801.

 ::: moniker-end
 ## Configure Windows Operating System to only use TLS 1.2 protocol